-2. Measure the distance from the floor to the mid-point of each headlight.
-3. Using the measurements obtained in step 2, make horizontal marks on the aiming surface.
-4. Make vertical marks which intersect the horizontal marks on the aiming surface directly in front of the headlights.
-5. Switch on the lights.
+- Measure the distance from the floor to the mid-point of each headlight. - Using the measurements obtained in step 2, make horizontal marks on the aiming surface. - Make vertical marks which intersect the horizontal marks on the aiming surface directly in front of the headlights. - Switch on the lights.
 Make sure the HIGH beam is on.
-DO NOT USE LOW BEAM.

-6. Observe each headlight beam aim.
-Proper aim is when the most intense beam is centered on the vertical mark 5 cm (2 in.) below the horizontal mark on the aiming surface.
+DO NOT USE LOW BEAM. - Observe each headlight beam aim.
+Proper aim is when the most intense beam is centered on the vertical mark 5 cm (2 in.) below the horizontal mark on the aiming surface. - Adjust each headlight until correct aim is obtained by turning the knob clockwise to raise or counterclockwise to lower the beam.